vivekgaur/FiindME/README.md

   c.
 Deal Deletion
 4. REST APIs are routed by:
   a.
 Router in the config files
+5. protected/config/main.php : Update this file with the proper REST patterns
+6. protected/controllers/FindController.php : Update the APIs corresponding the to config file patterns.
-5. Scrips to Generate/Test the Deal in MySQL
+6. Scrips to Generate/Test the Deal in MySQL